Prakashash18/iot-fundamentals/README.md

 # iot-fundamentals

-To use thde code and install required dependencies
+## To execute the code and install required dependencies

 1. Clone the repo to your local directory